danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Getting Started.md

     @PageColor(blue)
 }

-EmojiKit is very easy to use.
-It's mostly based on very basic models, like ``Emoji`` and ``EmojiCategory``, which will provide you with all the information you need to create sophisticated emoji-based apps and software.
+EmojiKit is easy to use.
+It's based on basic models, like ``Emoji`` and ``EmojiCategory``, which provides you with all the information you need to create sophisticated emoji-based apps and software.